List of Cthulhu Mythos deities: Great Ones

-The so-called "gods" of the Dreamlands, the Great Ones are not as powerful as the Great Old Ones and are not even as intelligent as most humans.
-However, they are protected by the Outer Gods, particularly Nyarlathotep.
-While they once lived on peaks across the world they were driven off lower mountains by the spread of humanity until they had to leave Earth entirely, leaving only a mark on Mount Ngranek.
+They are protected by the Outer Gods, particularly Nyarlathotep; and Elder God Nodens.
+While they once lived on peaks across the world, they were driven off lower mountains by the spread of humanity until they had to leave Earth entirely, leaving only a mark on Mount Ngranek.
 The Great Ones now rule from their hidden fortress of Kadath, whose location in time and space is unknown.
 As well as occasionally returning to white capped Thurai, Lerion and Hatheg-Kla on cloud ships under the cover of a light mist, they abandoned Kadath for a brief period for the "sunset city" that Randolph Carter conjured in his dreams.
 In the past, the Great Ones often married human women, so many human inhabitants of the Dreamlands have Great One blood in them.
+For these reasons, the Great Ones are generally considered to have a benevolent disposition toward humans.
+On the other hand, the Great Ones are forbidden to interfere in the real world, and if they do so too frequently, they risk being destroyed by Nyarlathotep.
+Only Lilith is exempt from this restriction.